nariakiiwatani/dev-npm-package-react-typescript-boilerplate/README.md

 1. edit `index.js` and `index.d.ts` as if your library files are all in `dist` folder.
 1. you can do `git add` and `git commit` as usual

-__NOTE: you must start a commit message by "perf:", "feat:" or "fix:" at least one of the commits so that the auto-publishing action can decide next version number.__ more detail; see a documentation of [semantic-release](https://github.com/semantic-release/semantic-release) It's recommended to use [git-todos](https://github.com/z0al/git-todos) together.
+__NOTE: you must start a commit message like "perf:", "feat:" or "fix:" in at least one of the commits so that the auto-publishing action can decide next version number.__ more detail; see a documentation of [semantic-release](https://github.com/semantic-release/semantic-release) It's recommended to use [git-todos](https://github.com/z0al/git-todos) together.

 related scripts

 ```
 # install dependencies
 yarn run build